 That’s legalese for misleading advertising.

-Also not mentioned on the Kars4Kids website or in their advertising, is that the largest recipient of Kars4Kids donation funds is another tax-exempt non-profit, Oorah.
+Also not mentioned on the Kars4Kids website or in their advertising, is that the largest recipient of Kars4Kids donation funds is another tax-exempt non-profit, Oorah, which has absolutely nothing to do with the US Marines.

-Oorah shares an office and office staff with Kars4Kids in New Jersey.
+Oorah shares an office and shares office staff with Kars4Kids in New Jersey.

 Some Oorah executives are relatives of some Kars4Kids executives.